Well the fans had all been clamoring for “one good Slytherin” since about Book 2, hadn’t they? It looks like Rowling finally listened to them.

 And by the time we met him he may very well have had good reason to be.

 Let’s take another look at the facts, shall we?
 Or what we have been told are the facts.
 Five minutes after he learned that Albus Dumbledore believed that Lord Voldemort had returned — he went into hiding.
-As stated above — unless that whole setup was a performance designed by the Albus and Horace Show specifically to impress Harry — he claims he abandoned his home and spent the following year dodging anticipated Death Eaters, squatting in Muggle houses, never staying anywhere longer than a week.
+As stated above — unless that whole setup was another piece of performance art produced by the Albus and Horace Show specifically to impress Harry — he claims he abandoned his home and spent the following year dodging anticipated Death Eaters, squatting in Muggle houses, never staying anywhere longer than a week.
 Despite the Ministry’s denials, despite the Prophet’s smear campaign, despite all lack of any evidence.

 Now let’s also remember that Slughorn can never really have looked like a good prospect for legitimate recruitment by Lord Voldemort.
 Right off the top: he’s a member of an older generation.
 Riddle didn’t recruit the older generation.
 He never sent out lures to anyone who was significantly older than himself.
 And certainly not to Slughorn, with, by the time he retired, 30+ years of openly cultivating talented Muggle-borns and half-bloods behind him.
 We don’t know how long Slughorn was actually at Hogwarts, even if he did start about the same time as Albus, since we don’t know how long Albus was an instructor before he became Headmaster, but Slughorn was certainly there in Riddle’s day by the late ’30s, and he was still there in Lily’s day in the mid-’70s.
 We assume that he was there right up to the point that Snape took over in ’81.